Why does Weymouth need a flood and coastal defence scheme?

 How long will it take to complete scheme?

-The Outline Business Case (OBC) is expected to finish in 2024.
+The Outline Business Case (OBC) is expected to finish in Autumn 2025.
 If funding is secured from the government and other organisations, we plan to progress to detailed design and obtaining the appropriate environmental and planning permissions.
-Options identified as part of this scheme are unlikely to be constructed before 2026.
+Options identified as part of this scheme are unlikely to commence with construction before 2027.
 You may see some works to the harbour walls earlier than this date, but these are part of a separate project to strengthen the walls.
 We will be working with those projects to make flood risk improvements at the same time where this can bring efficiency savings and minimise disruption.

 What has been done in the past to protect Weymouth from flooding?